Chrisyhjiang/visa-assessor/README.md

 The system uses a combination of:

 1. **BGE Embeddings for RAG (Retrieval-Augmented Generation)**: To provide relevant context about O-1A visa criteria when analyzing a CV.
-2. **Qwen 1.5 0.5B Model**: A small, efficient language model to analyze the CV content against the O-1A criteria and generate the assessment.
+2. **Qwen2.5-0.5B Model**: A small, efficient language model to analyze the CV content against the O-1A criteria and generate the assessment.

 ### Architecture